 Interactive SLURM shell

-An interactive SLURM shells can be generated to execute tasks on the new multi-terabyte system "teramem".
+An interactive SLURM shells can be generated to execute tasks on the new multi-terabyte HP DL580 system "teramem".
 The following procedure can be used on one of the login nodes of CooLMUC2:

 module load salloc_conf/teramem

 salloc --cpus-per-task=32 --mem=2000000

-to, for example, execute the binary "my_shared_memory_program.exe" using 32 threads and up to 2 TBytes of memory.
+The above commands execute the binary "my_shared_memory_program.exe" using 32 threads and up to 2 TBytes of memory (the units are MBytes).
 Additional tuning and resource settings (e.g. OpenMP environment variables) can be explicitly performed before executing the srun command.
 Please note that the target system currently (still) uses the NAS-based SCRATCH area (as opposed to the GPFS based area available on CooLMUC2).
 Please note that the DL580 can also be used by script-driven jobs (see the examples document linked below).